lsst-sqre/sqr-075/index.rst

    └── server
        ├── pyproject.toml
        └── src
-           └── example
+           └── noteburst

-With a setuptools build backend, the namespace package for the client can be discovered with this configuration in ``pyproject.toml``:
+A setuptools build backend can discover the client's namespace package with this configuration in ``pyproject.toml``:

 .. code-block:: toml